Orgelbüchlein

-The Orgelbüchlein (Little Organ Book) BWV 599−644 is a set of 46 chorale preludes for organ — one of them is given in two versions — by Johann Sebastian Bach.
+The Orgelbüchlein (Little Organ Book) BWV 599−644 is a set of 46 chorale preludes for organ – one of them is given in two versions – by Johann Sebastian Bach.
 All but three were written between 1708 and 1717 when Bach served as organist to the ducal court in Weimar; the remainder and a short two-bar fragment came no earlier than 1726, after the composer’s appointment as cantor at the Thomasschule in Leipzig.

-The plan was for a collection of 164 settings of chorale tunes sung during the Church year so that each part of the year was represented.
-This number was not to be.
+Bach's apparent plan was for a collection of 164 settings of chorale tunes sung during the Church year so that each part of the year was represented.
+However, only 46 of these were completed.
 The manuscript, which is now in the Staatsbibliothek, leaves a number of tunes as missing or "ghost" pieces.
-These have been added in the 21st century; this project took nine hours in the first complete performance, giving an idea of the potential scope of Bach's "little" book.
-The Orgelbüchlein as Bach left it is about 80 minutes.
-However, it spans the calendar and more importantly signals a maturity and new breadth in his compositional style, not only with regard to this instrument.
+A project to complete the missing chorales called "The Orgelbüchlein Project" has been launched in the 21st century, where the chorales are written in modern styles.
+This project took nine hours in the first complete performance, giving an idea of the potential scope of Bach's "little" book.
+The Orgelbüchlein as Bach left it contains about 80 minutes of music which span the liturgical calendar.

-Each setting takes an existing Lutheran chorale, adds a motivic accompaniment, and quite freely explores form.
-Many of the preludes are short and in four parts, requiring only a single keyboard and pedal, with an unadorned cantus firmus.
+Each setting takes a Lutheran chorale, adds a motivic accompaniment, and quite freely explores form.
+Many of the preludes are short and use four contrapuntal voices.
+All have a pedal part, some requiring only a single keyboard and pedal, with an unadorned cantus firmus.
 Others involve two keyboards and pedal.
 These include several canons, four ornamental four-part preludes with elaborately decorated chorale lines, and one prelude in trio sonata form.